-2. To reduce weight we created a composite case.
-Instead of a simple extrusion, we CNC-machined the center case from a solid billet of 6061-T6 aircraft aluminum.
-Next, we mold the upper and lower case sections with tough Nylon 6,6 and to reinforce it, we press bronze inserts for the gear shaft pockets.
-The composite construction results in a case that's significantly lighter than an all-aluminum case, which because the tail rotor servo is behind the main shaft helps the CG without sacrificing strength.
+3. Then, to reduce weight, we mold the upper and lower case sections with tough Nylon 6,6 and to reinforce it, we press bronze inserts for the gear shaft pockets.
+This composite construction results in a case that's significantly lighter than an all-aluminum case, which because the tail rotor servo is behind the main shaft helps the CG without sacrificing strength.

-4. The case is assembled with 10 (ten) Allen-head machine screws
+4. finally, the case is assembled with 10 (ten) Allen-head machine screws

 instead of four (like competing designs) for greater rigidity.

-6. You also get metal gears, and key to higher speed is using lightweight gears (25T spline).
+6. You also get all-metal gears (no plastic), and key to higher speed is using lightweight 7075 hard anodize (25T spline) output (the largest gear in the gear train).
 Added to which, these gears are wider than usual thus increasing the surface area for long wear.

 7. Optimized for high voltage

 (HV) battery packs (7.4V nominal) or 8.4V from a BEC.